Draghoyns/FLAIR-1/src/zone_detect/quantization/README.md

+# Elements to put in readme
+- config files are fetched from configs -> can be changed in the code, but recommend modifying the config files directly
+- run main.py from the root of the folder, which is `FLAIR-1`

 # TODO
 ## Cahier des charges quantization pipeline

 - non bloquant (si une méthode marche pas, on passe à la suivante, keep error log)
 - métriques : csv with method, precision, total latency, (number of patches?), memory used, carbon,success flag
-- des logs simples (saved with id = datetime up to second, 1 log / method) -> `method_date_time.log`
+- des logs simples (saved with output id = datetime up to second, 1 log / method) -> `method_date_time.log`
 	- at the very beginning : GPU name, cuda, torch, onnx versions
 	- tqdm sur les images traitées du dataset, pas les patches